-Appointed by the Judge to a specific case at the time a deprivation petition is filed, the CASA, serving as the Guardian Ad Litem (GAL), acts as an advocate, investigator, and monitor whose sole responsibility is to focus on what is in the best interests of the child.
+Appointed by the Judge to a specific case at the time a dependency petition is filed, the CASA, serving as the Guardian Ad Litem (GAL), acts as an advocate, investigator, and monitor whose sole responsibility is to focus on what is in the best interests of the child.

 WHAT: CASA provides court appointed child advocates trained to protect and promote abused and neglected children's best interest in and out of the court room.
 CASAs become the “Eyes and Ears of the Judge”.
-CASAs will conduct interviews and assessments with parties involved, review records and research the case before making written and verbal recommendations to the court regarding deprivation, custody, placement, and services needed for children and their families.
-CASA addresses the physical, mental, emotional, educational and material needs of these precious children.
+CASAs will conduct interviews and assessments with parties involved, review records and research the case before making written and verbal recommendations to the court regarding dependency, custody, placement, and services needed for children and their families.
+CASA addresses the physical, mental, emotional, educational, and material needs of these precious children.

 WHERE: Our office called The Little House for Children is located at 603 Washington Street SW, Gainesville, GA 30501.
 We have children's clothing and some other items available free of charge for needy families.